webfx-project/webfx/CODE_OF_CONDUCT.md

-All what we do depends on our mind.
-If we have a good mind, we will perform good actions.
+<p style="text-align: center;">All what we do depends on our mind.
+If we have a good mind, we will perform good actions.</p>

 ***
 **A mind of belief**